heyitsyang/HomeAssistantConfigUnderHassOS/README.md

 This repository contains my Home Assistant configuration files.

+Note my hand written yaml automations are in the file *config/hand_coded_automations/automations.yaml*.
+Any automations created using the UI are in the normal *config/automations.yaml* file.
+I do this because the UI code generator removes comments and reorders the code to its liking and I didn't want that to happen to my extensive (pre-UI) hands-written yaml code.

 ## My partial list of devices integrated with Home Assistant

 **Connected via Zooz 700 Series Z-Wave Dongle**